karan-kankatav/interns_repo/README.md

 # interns_repo
-This repository is created for interns
+This repository is for interns